analogdevicesinc/msdk/Libraries/CLI/README.md

     Parameters

-    - int argc   - This tells the handler function how many arguments were received.
+    - `int argc`   - This tells the handler function how many arguments were received.
-    - char* argv[] - This array holds the received arguments (in order) as strings.
+    - `char* argv[]` - This array holds the received arguments (in order) as strings.
 (Note: argv[0] holds the command string, argv[1:argc] are the arguments (if any are passed), and the last element in the argument vector is always a NULL pointer.)

     Return Value

     - The function needs to return an integer type.
 It should return 0 (E_NO_ERROR) if the command was executed successfuly, otherwise it should return a negative integer as an error code.

-    Below is a sample handler function prototype for a "make directory" command.
+    Below is a sample handler function for a "make directory" command, where `mkdir` is some function in the user's application code that does the work.

         :::C
-    int handle_mkdir(int argc, char *argv[]);
+        int handle_mkdir(int argc, char *argv[]) {
+            mkdir(argv[1]);
+        }

     As an example, suppose a user entered the command:

         :::C
         mkdir new_folder

     The CLI library will tokenize the command string "mkdir new_folder" into "mkdir" and "new_folder" and assigns them to argv[0] and argv[1] respectively.
 The library would then determine that this is the "make directory" command and would call "handle_mkdir" with argc=2 and a pointer to the argument vector.

 5. Add a call to `MXC_CLI_Init` to the application's startup code.

     Pass in the UART instance for the CLI to use, a pointer to the command table, and the number of commands in the command table.

 6. (OPTIONAL) The CLI library will enable and handle UART interrupts automatically.
 Users who would like more control over the interrupt handling have the option to disable the default handler and define their own.

     To do so, set the `LIB_CLI_USE_DEFAULT_HANDLER` [build configuration variable](../../USERGUIDE.md#build-configuration-variables) to `0`.
 Users may now enable and handle the interrupt with a custom function.
 However, users must call `MXC_CLI_Handler()` from the custom function for the CLI to work.